peekhovsky/trtpo-news-portal-2018/docs/Project Documentation/SRS.md

 #### 3.1\.
 Functional Requirements <a name="3.1"></a>
 Function | Requirements
 --- | ---
-Reading news | Website should have simple interface with possibility to observe many news with small description in one page.
+Reading news | Website shall have simple interface with possibility to observe many news with small description in one page.
 Pushing link/button “read more” to see full information
-Switching to admin mode | Website should have a part responsible for singing in admin profile.
+Switching to admin mode | Website shall have a part responsible for singing in admin profile.
 Text fields for login and password and button “sign in”.
-Adding news | Website should have text area to write new pages with tools for editing text.
+Adding news | Website shall have text area to write new pages with tools for editing text.
 Button “save draft” to continue editing later, “publish” to push this news on main page.
-Deleting news | Website should have button “delete” to remove news from website Searching |  Website should have text field and button “find” to find any web page
+Deleting news | Website shall have button “delete” to remove news from website Searching |  Website shall have text field and button “find” to find any web page

 #### 3.2\.
 Non-Functional Requierements <a name="3.2"></a>
 ##### 3.2.1\.
 Software Quality Attributes <a name="3.2.1"></a>
 ##### 3.2.1.1 External Quality Criteria <a name="3.2.1.1"></a>
-That should work fast in every device that is popular now (nobody wants to use low-speed resources).
+That shall work fast in every device that is popular now (nobody wants to use low-speed resources).
 Furthermore, that is important to make simple interface and beautiful design due to users like to use good-looking pages.
-As result it should be more popular.
+As result it will be more popular.
 ### 4\.
 Analogues <a name="4"></a>
 There is some analogues.
 User can make simple sites using [Blogspot](https://www.blogger.com/) and [Wix](https://wix.com/).
 The main disadvantage of that site is that sites have excess of functionality.
 Our project simplifies the process of editing news.